-Building on a tradition of working in wider pro-democracy coalitions from before 2000 (Spehar, 2008; Irvine and Sutlović, 2015), the Croatian women's movement joined wider pro-rights alliances at various moments during the last 7-8 years.
-They decried austerity measures in cooperation with trade unions and Women's Front for Work.
-The campaign 'Citizens vote Against' organized against the marriage referendum was the first instance of a wider coalition uniting a variety of groups including greens, peace activists, LGBT groups and feminists.
+Croatian women's movement organizations, building on a tradition of working in wider pro-democracy coalitions from before 2000 (Spehar 2008; Irvine and Sutlović 2015), have joined wider pro-rights alliances at various moments during the last seven to eight years.
+They decried austerity measures in cooperation with trade unions and the Women's Front for Work.
+The campaign 'Citizens Vote Against', organized against the marriage referendum, was the first instance of a wider coalition uniting a variety of groups including greens, peace activists, LGBT groups and feminists.
 Finally, the 'Croatia Can Do Better' protest in 2016 united 250 civil society organizations covering the full human rights spectrum, including women's rights groups.
-They contested the education reform, which challenged sexual education -among other aspects- but also against government corruption and the neo-conservative twist, in general.
+They contested the education reform, which challenged sex education among other things, but were also against government corruption and the emergent conservative turn in general.